Invasion (Grey's Anatomy)

 "Invasion" is the fifth episode of the sixth season of the American television medical drama Grey's Anatomy, the show's 107th episode overall, and the first of a two-part patient crossover event with Private Practice.
 It was written by Mark Wilding and directed by Tony Phelan.
 The episode was originally broadcast on the American Broadcasting Company (ABC) in the United States on October 15, 2009.
 In the episode, the physicians of Seattle Grace Hospital must learn to co-operate with new Mercy West residents, who do not act in a kind manner to them.
-Other storylines include Dr. Callie Torres (Sara Ramirez)'s father returning to the hospital to condemn her bisexuality, and Dr. Izzie Stevens (Katherine Heigl) putting her career into jeopardy after administering the wrong treatment to a patient.
+Other storylines include Callie Torres (Sara Ramirez)'s father returning to the hospital to condemn her bisexuality, and Izzie Stevens (Katherine Heigl) putting her career into jeopardy after administering the wrong treatment to a patient.